hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 Go to the SAML section of the site admin pages.
 You can use the "Site Admin" link in the upper-right user icon menu, or go directly to `https://<TFE HOSTNAME>/app/admin/saml`.

-Once there, enter values (or leave the default values) for TFE's SAML settings, then click the "Save SAML Settings" button at the bottom of the page.
+Once there, enter values for TFE's SAML settings and click the "Save SAML Settings" button at the bottom of the page.

 The SAML settings are separated into sections: